 But don’t forget, within the dog food category, there are still a lot of other options — Pedigree, Royal Canin, Holistic, etc. You’re simply one of their options.

 Visitors know and trust your brand.

 People at this stage are fully aware of you, your brand, and what you have to offer.

-Putting It All Together: How the 5 Stages of Awareness Works
+Putting It All Together: How the 5 Levels of Customer Awareness Works

 Using this framework, you’ll immediately notice that there are a lot more people who don’t know you and your products.